Seilamuk/Seilamuk-/Mopub Mediation Android/Mopub-Mediation-for-Android.md

 <br></br>
 <a name="step2" />
-##Step 2, Adding Your Application to Your StartApp Developer's Account
+##Step 2, Adding Your Application to Your StartApp Publisher's Account
 1. Login into your <a href="https://developers.startapp.com/General/Login.aspx" target="_blank">StartApp developer's account</a>
 2. Add your application and get its App ID
 3. Download the StartApp In-App SDK